JonTargaryen/Vault/README.md

 This application stores and encrypts information locally, meaning that the data is never being sent to the Internet.
 This also means that should access to the physical device go away, so would access to the passwords.
 As a result, the use case is for those seeking a more accessible and secure alternative to a physical notebook or journal to store passwords, and the target audience is those who distrust external parties.

-##Technical Specifications:
+## Technical Specifications:
-The minimum API level required is API 27.
+1) The minimum API level required is API 27.
-No external dependencies or libraries have been utilized AES is the encryption algorithm utilized
+2) No external dependencies or libraries have been utilized
+3) AES is the encryption algorithm utilized
-A "Credential Profile" is a Name, Username, Password, Email, and URL, along with a Color associated with the profile for increased memory recall
+4) A "Credential Profile" is a Name, Username, Password, Email, and URL, along with a Color associated with the profile for increased memory recall
+5) Credential Profiles are saved as JSON objects
-Password generation occurs by using an imported dictionary of words and modifying and combining them to meet specifications.
-Dictionary is currently stored in words.json.
+6) Password generation occurs by using an imported dictionary of words and modifying and combining them to meet specifications.
+7) Dictionary is currently stored in words.json.
 Current dictionary is acceptable for a prototype.

-##Features
+8) Passwords are currently stored in TotallyNotPasswords.json

+## Features
-Vault Home: Allows user access to the following.
+1) Vault Home: Allows user access to the following.
-Store Password:
+2) Store Password:
 Input a Credential Profile, allow random generation of password, and save Credential Profile.
-Generate New Password:
+3) Generate New Password:
 Separated random generation of passwords.
 User can specify end password length, and other aspects like including Capitals, Numbers, and Special Characters
+4) Passwords:
-Passwords: Edit and view saved credential profiles.
+Edit and view saved credential profiles.

 Credential Profiles are securely encrypted when saved in Store Password, and securely decrypted when accessed through Passwords.